Shopify pre-orders vs Kickstarter

 How do pre-orders affect my Shopify inventory management?

 Pre-order apps place fulfillment holds on pre-order items, preventing them from flowing to your 3PL or fulfillment system prematurely.
 When ready to fulfill, you release holds and orders process normally.
 Advanced apps integrate with Shopify inventory systems to trigger automatic charging when stock arrives.
-For more, read our pre-order inventory management guide.

 What’s the typical pre-order cancellation rate?